Deep learning reveals hidden interactions in complex systems: Conclusion

+One limitation of the current work is that AgentNet cannot fully capture three or higher orders of interactions.
+The pairwise assumption is nearly the only inductive bias we have imposed on our model, which will require modification if the target system is expected to have strong higher-order interaction.
+First, by increasing the number of message passing layers, GNNs can employ information from further than one-hop neighbors and possibly capture the higher-order interactions among three or more agents.
+Another way to alleviate the pairwise assumption is to consider higher-order interactions directly in network construction.
+Applying a GNN with a hypergraph structure \cite{PD_hypergraph1, PD_hypergraph2, PD_hypergraph3}, one of the rapidly growing research areas in machine learning, to AgentNet would be a direct extension of the current study.

-We could further apply different encoders and decoders to improve the performance and include available domain knowledge.
-For instance, a decoder with a single Gaussian distribution may not be suitable to approximate multimodal or highly irregular distributions.
-In such cases, a different decoder may produce more flexible output, such as a Gaussian mixture model, \cite{TC_vrnn} or even be substituted by a variational model \cite{DM_socialgan} that could approximate an arbitrary distribution.
-Also, as mentioned earlier, the hypergraph neural network \cite{PD_hypergraph} could facilitate the analysis of a system with higher-order interactions.
-We highlight the virtually unbounded scope of the proposed framework in this study, and hope that AgentNet shines a new light on agent-based modeling and helps researchers in diverse domains reach into their systems in a data-driven manner.
+We highlight the virtually unbounded scope of the proposed framework in this study, and hope that AgentNet shines a new light on physical modeling and helps researchers in diverse domains delve into their systems in a data-driven manner.